The-Code-Alchemist/Coding-Dojo/Guides on How-to/Java References.md

 # JRE, JDK, and JVM
 1. JDK (Java Development Kit) is a software development kit used to develop Java applications.
 It includes the JRE (Java Runtime Environment), which is necessary to run Java applications, as well as development tools such as the Java compiler (`javac`), debugger, and other utilities.
     - Typically, the JDK is used by developers to write, compile, and debug Java code.
 It is available for various platforms, including Windows, macOS, and Linux.
     - Oracle provides the official JDK, but there are also open-source alternatives like [OpenJDK](https://openjdk.org/).
     - Open source JDKs are available from various vendors, such as [AdoptOpenJDK](https://adoptopenjdk.net/releases.html), [Amazon Corretto](https://aws.amazon.com/corretto/), [Azul Zulu](https://www.azul.com/downloads), and others.
 2. JRE (Java Runtime Environment) is a part of the JDK that provides the libraries, Java Virtual Machine (JVM), and other components necessary to run Java applications.
     - It does not include development tools like the compiler.
 3. JVM (Java Virtual Machine) is an abstract machine that enables a computer to run Java programs.
 It interprets compiled Java bytecode and executes it on the host machine in a platform-independent manner.
     - The JVM itself is platform-dependent, but the Java bytecode can run on any device that has a compatible JVM implementation.
+## Java Standard Edition (SE)—A programming language for writing your programs
+   - Oracle has multiple LTS versions of Java SE available: 8, 11, 17, 21, 25 (upcoming), and beyond.
+[Download a JDK of your choice here](https://www.oracle.com/nl/java/technologies/downloads/)
+     "free to use in production and free to redistribute, at no cost, under the [Oracle No-Fee Terms and Conditions](https://www.oracle.com/downloads/licenses/no-fee-license.html)"
+   - Here's an overview of [Java Tutorials](https://docs.oracle.com/javase/tutorial/)

 # Compiling and Running Java Code
 1. To compile a Java program, you can use the `javac` command followed by the name of the Java file.
 For example: